Subway Surfers: Gameplay

 Subway Surfers is an endless runner video game.
-The game starts by tapping the touchscreen, while Jake (the game's starter character) or any other character sprays graffiti on a subway, and gets caught in the act by the inspector and his dog, who starts chasing the character.
-While running, the player can swipe up, down, left, or right to avoid crashing into oncoming obstacles especially moving subways, poles, tunnel walls and barriers.
+The game starts by tapping the screen, while Jake (the game's main character) or any other character sprays graffiti on a subway, and gets caught in the act by the inspector and his dog, who starts chasing the character.
+While running, the player can swipe up, down, left, or right to avoid crashing into oncoming obstacles especially moving trains, poles, tunnel walls, and barriers.
 By swiping rapidly as speed increases, more points can be acquired.
-A crash results in a game over, but the player can continue running by using keys, or watching an ad.
-The player can collect various items such as coins, keys, score multipliers, super sneakers, jetpacks, magnets, mystery boxes and power jumpers.
-A power jumper provides combustion by launching up the character, a jetpack gives the ability to fly, a coin magnet attracts coins on the track, super sneakers give the ability to jump higher, and a score multiplier multiplies the rate at which the score counts.
-Items, such as a hoverboard (which could be used by double tapping on screen), allow the character to avoid collisions and last about 30 seconds.
+A crash results in a game over, but the player can revive and continue by using keys or watching an ad.
+The player can collect various items such as coins, keys, x2 multipliers, super sneakers, jetpacks, magnets, mystery boxes, and pogo sticks.
+A pogo stick provides combustion by launching up the character, a jetpack gives the ability to fly, a coin magnet attracts coins on the track, super sneakers give the ability to jump higher, and a x2 multiplier multiplies the rate at which the score counts.
+Items, such as a hoverboard (which could be used by double-tapping on the screen), allow the character to avoid collisions and lasts about 30 seconds.

 Daily Challenges and Season Hunts give rewards for unique movements throughout gameplay.
 In daily challenges, the player needs to collect letters that constitute a word related to the game, such as "score" and "jump"; also known as "word hunt".
 Missions have various tasks measured by player accuracy.
 Up to 18 characters can be unlocked using coins, keys, in-game purchases, collecting specific items, or connecting to a Facebook account.
 Most characters have up to 2 different outfits.
 Meanwhile, up to 17 hoverboards can be unlocked with the same methods.
-Each have different abilities that can assist the player.
-When the game updates to a new location, a new character and hoverboard will be available temporarily until the next update.
+Each has different abilities that can assist the player.
+When the game updates to a new location, a new character, and hoverboard will be available temporarily until the next update.

-Releases and downloads
+Release

 Subway Surfers was released on 24 May 2012 with updates based on seasonal holidays.
 Since January 2013, updates have been based on a "World Tour" theme, which updates the setting of the game every three (or four, usually for seasonal holidays) weeks.

 In March 2018, Subway Surfers became the first game on the Google Play Store to cross the one billion downloads threshold.
-In May 2018, Subway Surfers crossed the two billion download mark.
+In May 2018, Subway Surfers crossed the two billion downloads mark.
 App Annie reported Subway Surfers as the #2 downloaded game of all time in iOS App Store.

 In December 2019, SYBO Games announced that Subway Surfers, according to AppAnnie statistics, crossed the 2.7 billion download mark.
 Subway Surfers was the most downloaded mobile game of the decade from 2012 to 2019.
+A spin-off, Subway Surfers Tag, was released exclusively on Apple Arcade in 2022.